 Given the emphasis on speed, ex-flat performers often go well in the hurdles events here and can be well worth a second look in the market.
 However, whilst runners may get away with jumping inexperience over the smaller obstacles, that isn’t the case in the novice chase contests, with those five quick-fire fences set up to punish any lack of fluency.

 Warwick hasn’t been the greatest of tracks for fans of jockey trends.
 Over the past few seasons no rider has managed to reward level stakes support, with even Wayne Hutchinson’s rock solid 25% strike rate not being enough to edge supporters into the black.
-However, things have been much rosier for followers of trainer Jonjo O’Neill, with the 19% strike rate of the Jackdaws handler translating to a whopping profit of over £78 to £1 level stakes over recent years.
+However, things have been much rosier for followers of trainer Jonjo O’Neill, with the 19% strike rate of the Jackdaws handler translating to a whopping net win of over £78 to £1 level stakes over recent years.

-One of the better jumps tracks for supporters of the market leader, simply backing the favourite in every non handicap contest, excluding bumpers, would have resulted in a 54% strike rate and a reasonable level stakes profit of over £6.
+One of the better jumps tracks for supporters of the market leader, simply backing the favourite in every non handicap contest, excluding bumpers, would have resulted in a 54% strike rate and a reasonable level stakes net win of over £6.
 Adding the non-handicap chases to the mix over this recent spell would have bulged the coffers by over £29 so those races are certainly ones to have the jolly onside in.

 Racing at Warwick